DoTuanPhong/qwen-calligraphy-ideogram4/docs/Final_Thesis_V10_EN.md

 406/406 Vietnamese diacritical token IDs covered
 ```

-I designed the compound set after noticing that the model generates multi-word text better when trained directly on multi-word examples.
-This was a turning point: instead of optimizing single words and hoping for automatic generalization to sentences, I brought multi-word layouts into the training distribution.
+The compound set was designed after observing that the model generates multi-word text better when trained directly on multi-word examples.
+This was a turning point: instead of optimizing single words and hoping for automatic generalization to sentences, multi-word layouts were brought into the training distribution.

 ### 3.2.4.
 Bounding-Box-Free Prompts

-Bounding-box experiments disappointed me.
+Bounding-box experiments produced disappointing results.
 Narrow cell-based or line-level bounding boxes were not consistently followed; some words overlapped in position or stayed incorrect.
 No-bbox prompts with center-aligned target images, on the other hand, let the model learn more natural layout rules.
 No-bounding-box prompts are therefore used for the compound bridge, letting the target data teach line alignment.

 ![Figure 3.2.
 No-bounding-box and bounding-box layout comparison for compound prompts.](figures/fig_3_2_no_bbox_vs_bbox_layout_comparison.png)